fredwu/xplor_robot/README.md

 Calculate the number of turns required for the robot to complete all tasks for all babies.

+Bonus: Calculate the most optimal path for the robot to complete all tasks, i.e. the robot uses the least amount of turns.

 ## The Baby Room

 <table>